MicrosoftDocs/dynamics365smb-docs/business-central/admin-cancel.md

 ## Closing your free trial of [!INCLUDE[prodshort](includes/prodshort.md)]

 If you signed up for the free trial and do not want to continue with [!INCLUDE[d365fin](includes/d365fin_md.md)], you can close your account at any time.
 We recommend that you export any data before you close your account.

+You must ask your Office 365 administrator to remove the trial subscription from your company's account in the [Microsoft 365 admin center](https://admin.microsoft.com/).

-To close your account, currently you must contact the [!INCLUDE[d365fin](includes/d365fin_md.md)] Cancelation team by sending an email message at cancelbusinesscentra@microsoft.com.
+If you signed up for [!INCLUDE[d365fin](includes/d365fin_md.md)] using a non-Office 365 business account, you do not have an Office 365 administrator.
+Instead, you must unsubscribe by contacting the [!INCLUDE[d365fin](includes/d365fin_md.md)] Cancelation team by sending an email message at cancelbusinesscentra@microsoft.com.
 You must include the name of your [!INCLUDE[d365fin](includes/d365fin_md.md)] tenant in the message so that we can identify you.
 You can find this information in the **Help and Support** page.
 For more information, see [Resources for Help and Support](product-help-and-support.md).

 ## Unsubscribing by removing [!INCLUDE[d365fin](includes/d365fin_md.md)] from your Office 365 experience

-If your company subscribes to [!INCLUDE [prodshort](includes/prodshort.md)] but you as a user no longer wants access, you must ask your administrator or your Dynamics 365 reselling partner to remove the [!INCLUDE[d365fin](includes/d365fin_md.md)] license from your Office 365 user account.
+If your company subscribes to [!INCLUDE [prodshort](includes/prodshort.md)] but you as a user no longer want access, you must ask your administrator or your Dynamics 365 reselling partner to remove the [!INCLUDE[d365fin](includes/d365fin_md.md)] license from your Office 365 user account.
 If [!INCLUDE[d365fin](includes/d365fin_md.md)] is removed from your user account, and your company continues the subscription, your coworkers will still have access to your shared data in the [!INCLUDE[d365fin](includes/d365fin_md.md)] company.

-If your company wants to unsubscribe from [!INCLUDE[d365fin](includes/d365fin_md.md)], the Dynamics 365 reselling partner can remove the subscription from the company's account.
+If your company wants to unsubscribe from [!INCLUDE[d365fin](includes/d365fin_md.md)], the Dynamics 365 reselling partner can remove the paid subscription from the company's account.
 For more information, see [Administration of Business Central Online](/dynamics365/business-central/dev-itpro/administration/tenant-administration) in the developer and IT-pro content.

-User accounts and licenses are managed in the [Office Portal](https://portal.office.com).
+User accounts and licenses are managed in the [Microsoft 365 admin center](https://admin.microsoft.com/).
 Only administrators can remove [!INCLUDE[d365fin](includes/d365fin_md.md)] licenses from user accounts or remove the subscription from your company's account.

-## Unsubscribing from [!INCLUDE[d365fin](includes/d365fin_md.md)] without Office 365
-If you signed up for [!INCLUDE[d365fin](includes/d365fin_md.md)] using a non-Office 365 business account, you do not have an Office 365 administrator.
-Instead, you must unsubscribe by contacting the [!INCLUDE[d365fin](includes/d365fin_md.md)] Cancelation team by sending an email message at cancelbusinesscentra@microsoft.com.
-You must include the name of your [!INCLUDE[d365fin](includes/d365fin_md.md)] tenant in the message so that we can identify you.
-The easiest way to do that is to copy the URL from your [!INCLUDE[d365fin](includes/d365fin_md.md)] home page.

 ## Removing [!INCLUDE[d365fin](includes/d365fin_md.md)] from your app launcher
 If you want to hide [!INCLUDE[d365fin](includes/d365fin_md.md)] from your app launcher, you can quite simply unpin it.
 This does not remove any data, and it does not cancel your subscription.